PardeeCenterDU/datagator_flask_mongo/README.md

 python app.py
 ```

-App will be available at `http://localhost:5000`.
+App will be available via a local host link.

 ---